hotcpu/PythonTools/README.md

 # PythonTools
-This is for my python tools repo
+#This is for my python tools repo
+#1,comppng.py using the ImageMagick's compare tool to compare picture